Custom component - CustomComponent

 JavaScript script

 Using the scope, the creator can, among other things, retrieve component data, input data, and react to certain lifecycle events of the component.
-The user can implement three system methods of the component:
+The user can implement three system component methods:

 • afterViewInit - executed when the component is added to the application's DOM structure,